Prahaladha-Reddy/VinD/README.md

 The `.npz` file must contain a `preds` array.

-Run TRIBE remotely on Modal, then analyze locally:
+Run remote TRIBE inference on Modal, then analyze locally:

 ```bash
 uv run vind-tribe "https://www.youtube.com/watch?v=dQw4w9WgXcQ" --output-dir results/demo
 ```

-If your deployed Modal names differ, override them:
+If your deployed Modal app uses a different name:

 ```bash
 uv run vind-tribe "<video-url>" --modal-app-name my-app --modal-class-name MyPredictor
 ```

-Start the web app locally:
+Run the web app:

 ```bash
 uv run uvicorn web:app --reload
 ```

-## Output

-Each run writes:

-- `report.md`
-- `plots/`
-- `tribe_preds.npz` when using the Modal client

-Typical plot outputs include:

-- `timeline_simple.png`
-- `radar.png`
-- `connectivity_simple.png`
-- `coupling_simple.png`
-- `advanced_analysis.png`

 ## Modal setup

-Create the secret once:
+Create the Hugging Face secret:

 ```bash
 modal secret create huggingface-secret HF_TOKEN=hf_your_token
 ```

-Deploy the inference app:
+Deploy the inference worker:

 ```bash
 modal deploy modal_app.py
 ```

-Then call it from `vind-tribe`.

-## Publish checklist

-Before pushing to GitHub:

-1. Run `uv sync`.
-2. Run `uv run --with pytest pytest`.
-3. Smoke-test one CLI path:
-   `uv run vind-analyze <predictions.npz> --output-dir results/smoke`
-4. If you plan to demo remote inference, verify `modal deploy modal_app.py` succeeds in your account.
-5. Review `git status` so you do not accidentally commit large result files or local caches.
+Then use `vind-tribe` or the web app to call it.

-## Notes
+## Current limitations

-- The analysis pipeline now validates input shape early and handles short time series more defensibly.
+- This is not yet validated against large-scale retention or conversion data.
-- The web app keeps job state in memory, so it is suitable for a lightweight single-process deployment, not a multi-instance queueing setup.
+- The web app keeps job state in memory, so it is suitable for lightweight single-process use, not production queueing.
-- Atlas files are downloaded into the local Nilearn cache on first run.
+- Atlas data is downloaded on first run into the local Nilearn cache.
+- The interpretation layer is the product idea here; the underlying neural prediction model is `TRIBE v2`.

+## Why this matters

+Most video review workflows are optimized around taste and craft. `vinD` is an attempt to optimize around predicted audience cognition instead.

+If that works, the value is straightforward:

+- catch weak hooks before media spend
+- find emotional peaks before launch
+- compare edits on attention and memorability, not just preference
+- reduce reliance on tiny, noisy review groups

+## Reference

+`TRIBE v2` is based on:

+- d'Ascoli et al., `2026`, _A foundation model of vision, audition, and language for in-silico neuroscience_ (Meta FAIR)